CRPA / Anti-jam Antenna Testing

 • Low uncorrelated noise levels

-Anechoic Chamber testing uses simulated GNSS signals transmitted over-the-air using probes inside the chamber.
-This enables testing of the full receiver with its CRPA antennas included so that all aspects of the device-under-test is evaluated.
-Since the probes are at specific locations in the chamber, this produces a spatial model for the SV signal that includes and azimuth and elevation, so the probes can be used to represent satellite locations in the sky.
+Testing in an anechoic chamber allows simulated GNSS signals to be radiated over the air (OTA) using transmitters or probes placed inside the chamber.
+The entire CRPA system—antenna included—can be tested and evaluated.
+Since the probes are at specific locations in the chamber, this produces a spatial model for the satellite vehicle (SV) signal that includes azimuth and elevation, so the probes can be used to represent satellite locations in the sky.

-To overcome standard anechoic chamber limitations, Spirent developed a zoned chamber solution.
-Independent zones simulate real-world sky views, each tied to a probe that transmits one or more SV signals.
+To overcome standard fixed chamber limitations, Spirent developed a patented zoned chamber solution.
+Independent zones simulate real-world sky view, each tied to a probe that transmits one or more SV signals.
 As time progresses, SV signals can switch zones to reflect movement, enabling test scenarios to run for hours instead of minutes.

-This extended realism makes the zoned chamber ideal for full CRPA system validation.
+This extended realism makes the zoned chamber ideal for CRPA system validation.
 Systems with inertial sensors can be tested in static or dynamic scenarios using a positioner.
-Interference sources like jammers and spoofers can be simulated alongside GNSS signals.
+NAVWAR signals like jammers and spoofers are simulated alongside GNSS signals.

 For more information on anechoic chamber testing for CRPA systems, watch the Spirent Federal webinar, Resilient PNT for NAVWAR & Civil Applications: Anechoic Chamber Test Innovations, on-demand now.

-• Option 2 leverages Spirent’s patented zoned chamber
+• Spirent’s patented zoned chamber approach increases test realism.

-• The zoned chamber enables simulation of the motion of the satellites as they orbit—enabling long scenario durations and high degree of realism
+• The zoned chamber enables simulation of the motion of the satellites as they orbit — enabling long scenario durations and more realism.

-• Spoofers, jammers, multipath can be simulated as well
+• Spoofers, jammers, and multipath signals are simulated concurrently with GNSS.

-• Spirent can simulate DUT motion through rate table or via SimINERTIAL
+• Spirent can simulate device-under-test (DUT) motion via:

 Test Considerations

-• High-fidelity capability.
-In wavefront CRPA testing, signal carrier and code phase alignment are critical.
+• In wavefront CRPA testing, signal carrier and code phase alignment are critical.
 High-quality phase alignment is particularly important for testing multi-element antennas like CRPAs.

 • If a simulator needs continuous monitoring and run-time corrective adjustments to the signal to remain phase-aligned, it is a fundamentally flawed approach for applications such as CRPA testing that require aligned signals for precision wavefronts.